Discoin/docs/developers/guide.md

 ## Step-by-Step

-{% hint style="tip" %} We aim for **bots that have between 500 and 5000 servers.** Bots with more than 5000 servers are welcomed but may be restricted in the future, in terms of the amount of bots we accept.
+{% hint style="tip" %} We generally aim for **bots that have between 500 and 10000 servers.** Bots with more than 10000 servers are welcomed for now but may be restricted in terms of the amount of bots we accept in the future.
 Bots with less than 500 servers can only be accepted at an exceptional basis, but it does need a bare minimum of 100 servers. {% endhint %}

 1. Apply for an API key [here](https://austinhuang.typeform.com/to/yABBz5).
 2. Once approved, we'll discuss with you and determine an exchange rate, as well as limits.